 - Mythology Gag: In the MK4 comic, Sindel punishes Reptile for his services in Shao Kahn's name by sending him to eternal labour in the cobalt mines of Shokan, a location commonly seen in Mortal Kombat: Conquest.

 - Paper-Thin Disguise: Quan Chi claiming to be from a realm called "Treche."
 As in "treachery."
-To Sindel's credit she does seem skeptical at first (having never heard of such a realm before) up until Quan Chi offers her a pretty orb that completely catches her attention.
+Said realm being besieged by a warlord named "Shil Kaad" (Literally "Shao Kahn" with a few letters changed.)
+To Sindel's credit she does seem skeptical at first (having never heard of such a realm or its invader before) up until Quan Chi offers her a pretty orb that completely catches her attention.